Top 6 Venture Capital Firms for Trading Platform Startups

 - Founded: 2013

-- Notable companies on the platform: 23andMe, Lyft, Glassdoor, Dataminr, Cloudera
+- Notable portfolio companies: 23andMe, Lyft, Glassdoor, Dataminr, Cloudera

 - Portfolio size: 37 investments